-A total of 79 and 75 WRPs were noted on the two survey nights, respectively.
+A total of 74 and 78 WRPs were recorded on the two survey nights, respectively.
 The locations of all the WRPs recorded during the survey are shown in Attachment 1.

-The density of WRPs within Busselton Health Campus is approximately 23 individuals per hectare of canopy (WRP/ha), based on an estimated remaining canopy area of 3.35 ha (Coffey, 2013b).
+The density of WRPs within Busselton Health Campus is approximately 23 individuals per hectare of canopy, based on an estimated remaining canopy area of 3.35 ha (Coffey, 2013b).

-WRPs were observed as individuals, in pairs and groups of three.
-The majority of pairs consisted of an adult and sub-adult that had not yet dispersed.
+WRPs were observed as individuals, in pairs and in groups of three.
+The majority of pairs consisted of an adult and a sub-adult that had not yet dispersed.

-A total of 16 dreys were recorded during the daytime survey, with two dreys classified as Category 1, seven dreys classified as Category 2 and seven dreys classified as Category 3.
+A total of 15 dreys were recorded during the daytime survey, with two dreys classified as Category 1, six dreys classified as Category 2 and seven dreys classified as Category 3.
 No dreys classified as Category 4 were recorded.
 Four of the dreys were positively identified as being occupied by WRPs during the day.
-Another four WRPs were recorded during the day in the fork of branches in two Agonis flexuosa (Peppermint), one Eucalyptus and one Melaleuca tree, with one WRP sighted in a nest box.
+Another three WRPs were recorded during the day in the fork of branches in two Agonis flexuosa (Peppermint) trees.